 Hotspot Shield is a good high-speed VPN that gives its users unlimited bandwidth.
 They also have server presence in a wide range of countries, including Norway, the US, and the UK.

 It’s similar to Cyberghost in that it is very easy-to-use.
 They also support specialized clients for a wide range of devices.
 They use AES-256 encryption over OpenVPN, and they have a strict no-logging policy.
 They also have a kill switch, which is always a plus, and they seem to be effective for unblocking Netflix.

-Although the company claims to have a no-logging policy, their website claims that “advertisers may be able to collect certain information when serving ads from the Hotspot Shield application”.
-This is a definite red-flag, as it means that the company isn’t telling us everything when it comes to their logs and advertising.
+Although the company claims to have a no-logging policy, their website states that “advertisers may be able to collect certain information when serving ads from the Hotspot Shield application”.
+However, this only refers to the free version of the service.

-Plans start at $15.99 per month for their monthly plan.
-This drops down to $6.99 per month for a one-year subscription, and down to $3.99 for a three-year subscription.
+Plans start at $12.99 per month for their monthly plan.
 All of the plans come with a 45-day money-back-guarantee.
 The company also offers a 7-day free trial.

 So, what is the best VPN for Norway?

 Norway isn’t the strictest jurisdiction in the world, and their laws are set up to actually be fairly safe and protective of citizen’s privacy.
 That being said, there are some definite advantages to having a good region-specific VPN to rely on.
 Having both local and international server locations, security capable of dealing with the online threats that vary from country to country and offering a price that won’t break the bank are all important points to cover when it comes to the Best VPN for Norway.

 Based on these criteria, we’ve selected NordVPN as our number one best VPN for Norway.
 Their exceptional prices, awesome security, and wide range of server locations simply make them the best VPN solution around.